miztiik/cfn-challenges/README.md

 # CloudFormation Challenges

 Learn AWS CloudFormation with these fun challenges to solve.
-This will help you understand the basics of cloudformation and how to combine multiple AWS services to create an applciation stack
+This will help you understand the basics of cloudformation and how to combine multiple AWS services to create an application stack

 These are multiple puzzles in the directory.
 There are some defects or missing functionality introduced in each of these templates deliberately.
 Your task is find them and fix them to achieve the desired functionality.
 The difficulty level varies from _Simple, Medium and Complex_

-After you figured out the solution, dont forget to send us a pull request with your solution.
+After you figured out the solution, do not forget to send us a pull request with your solution.

 1. ## 🧰 Prerequisites

     - 🛠 AWS CLI Installed & Configured - [Get help here](https://youtu.be/TPyyfmQte0U)
     - 🛠 AWS CloudFormation Knowledge - [Get help here](https://www.udemy.com/course/draft/3110838/?referralCode=93AD3B1530BC871093D6)

-1. ## 🚀 Deploy AWS CloudFormation Tempalte
+1. ## 🚀 Deploy AWS CloudFormation Template

     Here is a sample CLI command to deploy the template.
 Make your you have downloaded the template `parameterize_ddb.json` and run this command from the same directory.